How Much Running is Too Much? 14 Signs You’re Running Too Much

 The key is increasing mileage in a systematic, methodical approach to increasing his or her mileage.

-Karp and Norris agree, you will get faster if you increase mileage in a safe way:
+Karp and Norris agree on some clear running tips: you will get faster if you increase mileage in a safe way:

 If you build from 15 miles per week to 25, from 30 miles per week to 40, and even from 40 miles per week to 50, you will find yourself becoming a faster, stronger runner.
 But that does not mean every runner will thrive under 50 miles per week.